google.com, pub-6163986048689870, DIRECT, f08c47fec0942fa0

 4.1 India

-Water scarcity is already a challenge: many textile clusters (e.g. Tirupur, Faridabad) face overdrawn aquifers and pollution.
-Consequently, regulation (e.g. mandated Zero Liquid Discharge in some states) is driving some mills to recycle water.
+Water scarcity is already a challenge: many textile clusters (e.g., Tirupur, Faridabad) face overdrawn aquifers and pollution.
+Consequently, regulation (e.g., mandated Zero Liquid Discharge in some states) is driving some mills to recycle water.
 Table 2 (below) contrasts India’s current usage with efficient benchmarks.
-[Table 2 could be inserted if desired].
 In summary, Indian technical textile producers must improve efficiency through ultrafiltration, water audits, and alternate fibers to meet sustainability goals.

 Data point: One cotton shirt in India (0.25 kg) could thus embody roughly 50 L of water in finishing, on top of the ~2,500 L of virtual water from growing the cotton fiber itself (assuming 10,000 L/kg).